 - Batman constantly injects himself with various poisons and toxins.
 Since a lot of his major villains use poisons and toxins (including Scarecrow, Poison Ivy, and the Joker), building up resistance to them makes complete sense.

 - Then there is pretty much the beginning of Batman: No Man's Land where despite the costs and no prior history of earthquakes (as Gotham is built over solid bedrock) Bruce instructed every Wayne owned building to survive a 9.0 earthquake.
 Sure enough a earthquake hits at 8.3 leveling every building aside from the ones owned by Wayne Enterprise.
-Too bad he forgot about Wayne Manor and the Batcave (albeit because he couldn't protect Wayne without risking the construction crew discovering his identity
+Too bad he forgot about Wayne Manor and the Batcave (albeit because he couldn't protect those places without risking the construction crew discovering his identity.

 - In Death of the Family, funnily enough, the Bat-Family seems to be this about Joker knowing their identities, while Batman of all people is not being paranoid enough about it (Batman argues that he understands that the Joker doesn't care about their identities)!

 - For Better or for Worse: the creator attempted to make Straw Feminist Therese seem like a bad person because she was suspicious of her husband's friendship with his ex from high school.
 Since said husband mooned over said ex constantly and they ended up getting married, Therese ended up falling into this trope.